khalidregui/khalidregui/README.md

 Welcome to my GitHub profile! 🚀

-I'm Khalid Regui, currently studying Modeling and Scientific Computing at École Mohammedia d'Ingénieurs (EMI). 📚✨ I have a background in Mathematics and Computer Science from Faculté Pluridisciplinaire de Nador (FPN). 🎓💻

 I'm passionate about working on data science and AI projects, and I'm always eager to explore new technologies and challenges in these fields. 🌟📊🤖

 Feel free to explore my projects and connect with me!